What is i3?

 - Academic Credit.
 Depending on their universities’ policies, students may have the opportunity to earn academic credit for the yearlong project.

-BUILD Summit and the i3 Reunion will be held in TBA.
+The BUILD Summit and the i3 Reunion will be postponed until July 2024.